 The final step to getting rid of rats in the chicken coop is to flat-out go to war on any rats that are sticking around after the previous steps.

-Get a cat
+Get a barn cat

 A good mouser is your best defense against a looming rat population.
 Not only do cats hunt and kill rats, but the scent of cats on your property will help to convince rodents not to make a home there.
-Now, if you’re like us, and your lazy good-for-nothing cat would rather play with rats than hunt them, move onto the next step.

 Set traps

 We bait the rats with chicken feed.
 Seriously.
 It’s what they’re after anyway, and when we realized they had no interest in peanut butter or meat, we tried chicken feed.
-Worked like a charm.
-When we had a rat problem we would set ten traps per night and usually catch 2-6 rats every night.
+It worked like a charm.

 Some tips for these traps:

-- Rats love to travel along the edges of walls as it feels safer.
+• Rats love to travel along the edges of walls as it feels safer.
 This is the best place to put your traps.

-- Make sure you only put the bait inside the little cup, not on the plate and not anywhere around the outside of the trap.
+• Make sure you only put the bait inside the little cup, not on the plate and not anywhere around the outside of the trap.
 If a rat accidentally sets it off by eating food spilled next to the trap and doesn’t get caught in it, it will remember not to go near it again.

-If you can’t handle the idea of cleaning up dead rats at all, you can always get a Havahart Trap.
-Then of course, you have the problem of handling a live rat, and finding somewhere else for it to go.
+If you can’t handle the idea of cleaning up dead rats at all, or want to solve your problem with humane traps you can always get a Havahart Trap.
+These live traps capture the rat and keep it in a cage until you open the cage back up.

-Poison
+Rat Poison

 I’m going to say this right at the start: beware the use of poisons.
 This should be your last resort if nothing else is working.
 I know it seems like an easy fix to a big problem, but using poison to get rid of rodents could lead to bigger problems down the road.
-If a poisoned rodent were to die anywhere out in the open, it could be eaten by your chickens, your cat, your dog, or neighborhood wildlife.
-This means poisoning the rat is effectively poisoning other animals as well.

 Another downside to poison is that over the years rats have developed immunity to many poisons, and others they’ve just learned not to eat it.
 This means you’ll have to frequently change the type of poison as one won’t work for long.